Angrycreative/custom-cookie-message/readme.txt

 1. Locate the options in settings -> Cookies.
 Default location, content and styling is set but can be customized.

 == Changelog ==
+= 2.3.6 =
+* Fix the translation.
+* Renamed and explained some options and removed som unnecessarily code.

+= 2.3.5 =
+* Fix for pll_current_language fatal error.

 = 2.3.4 =
 * Removed API request when closing off cookie banner.
 * Fix for saving settings